 Both devices have similar features and specifications.
 Since we have tested both, here are things we noticed that make the robots are different from each other:

-- The Xiaomi Roborock starts cleaning much faster, it maps the layout in seconds while the 360 S6 takes a few moments to understand its position before it gets to work
+- The Roborock S5 starts cleaning much faster, it maps the layout in seconds while the 360 S6 takes a few moments to understand its position before it gets to work.

-- The Roborock doesn't save maps after the job is done.
-The 360 S6 holds the map it has built-in memory.
+- The Roborock saves one map after the job is done.
+The 360 S6 holds up to 10 different plans it has built-in memory.
 This is the reason why it takes some time before getting started.
-The robot is trying to understand where it is, while the Xiaomi rebuilds the map again
+The 360 S6 robot is trying to understand where it is.

-- When it comes to manually control it through the remote control - the Mi Home app offers three options.
+- When it comes to controlling it through the remote control manually - the Mi Home app offers three options.
 You can do it with a joystick, with three buttons that send the robot forward, turn it left/right, and via a targeted point.
-You just click on the map to the point you want the Roborock to go and the machine will do the rest.
-In the 360 Smart app you only can control the S6 with a joystick
+You just click on the map to the position you want the Roborock to go, and the machine will do the rest.
+In the 360 Smart app, you only can control the S6 with a joystick.

-- The Xiaomi is louder.
-Even though it has a cotton sieve that reduces the noise, and its suction power it 200 Pa stronger, it is noisy.
-You can easily keep a conversation going while the 360 S6 is working but it becomes a challenge when the Roborock is in the same room
+- The Roborock S5 is louder.
+Even though it has a cotton sieve that reduces the noise, its suction power is 2,000 Pa, the robot is noisy.
+You can easily keep a conversation going while the 360 S6 is working, but it becomes a challenge when the Roborock is in the same room.

-- Xiaomi came up with a great decision hiding the cleaning tool under the lid near the dustbin
+- The Roborock S5 came up with a great decision hiding the cleaning tool under the lid near the dustbin.

 - The Roborock can go under curtains.
-Its sensors don't recognize an obstacle such as curtains until the robot touch it with its bumper.
-Once it gets there, it can't get out of here because it becomes confused and can't find its place in the map.
-The 360 S6 avoids curtains, gently running near.
+Its sensors don't recognize an obstacle such as sheer curtains until the robot touch it with its bumper.
+Once it gets there, it can't get out of here because it becomes confused and can't find its place on the map.
+The 360 S6 avoids curtains, gently running near them.

 In the end

-The Xiaomi Roborock vs. the 360 S6 which one is better?
+The Roborock S5 vs. 360 S6 which one is better?
 These are very similar robots that even have the same minimalist black & white design.
 Both can sweep and mop at the same time, look about the same underneath.
 What is the difference between the two?